regchukwuka/FoodNET/README.md

 The model got an accuracy of 82%

-Update: the link contained herein is now broken due to server cost.
+2021 Update: the link contained herein is now broken due to server cost.
+However, you can send me a mail (editorial@regisnotes.com) and I will share you a link to download the dataset, the notebook file, and how to set it up on render.com.